 You can also ask the coordinator of a treatment facility to put you on a payment plan.
 Some facilities let you make a single down payment and small monthly payments during your treatment, or they might provide services on a sliding-scale fee based on your income.

 If you don’t have insurance and have little or no money, you still have options for quality addiction treatment.
 Many neighborhood health clinics offer free treatment or sliding-scale fees for healthcare to people who don’t have health insurance.
 Call your local health or social services department to inquire about the drug treatment programs they have available.
+Also, some rehab facilities may offer scholarships for people looking to attend rehab.
+These scholarships provide financial assistance for those who would otherwise be unable to afford addiction treatment.

 While some facilities offer addiction treatment services for free, others may provide government-subsidized drug and alcohol rehab services based on your income.
 If you qualify for Medicaid or Medicare, you may be able to receive detox and withdrawal treatment at no cost to you, and the facility staff can help you apply for insurance.